Haohao99/Haohao99/README.md

 - 👀 I’m interested in Statistics, Data science, Software Development, and so on.
 - 🌱 I will graduate from Rose-Hulman institute of technology in MAY 2021, and I will pursue a M.S in Statistics from SEP 2021 at the University of Virginia.
 - 🌱 I’m currently learning computer network include socket programming, TCP, HTTP, and so on.
-- 💞️ I’m looking to collaborate on 2021 summer internship.
+- 💞️ I’m looking to have a full time job on 2022.
 - 📫 How to reach me.
 Email huhao63889@gmail.com

 <!---